History of Bates College: 2023–present

-Social class and rise of elitism
+Social class and elitism

 The college was called a "leafy oasis of privilege" by Lewiston locals in the 1960s.

-The college's early egalitarian policies were not universally popular, and some of the college's early faculty and students and detractors from Bowdoin and other colleges voiced concern over Bates' prestige when the first black and female students arrived in the 1850s and 1860s.
+The college's early egalitarian policies were not universally popular, and some of the college's early faculty and students voiced concern over Bates' prestige when the first black and female students arrived in the 1850s and 1860s.
 The college, under the direction of Cheney, also rejected fraternities and sororities in its original charter on grounds of unwarranted exclusivity incompatible with the Free Will Baptist outlook.
-However, despite the ban, some Bates students attempted to establish secret societies in 1881 and the issue was debated in the Bates Student in the late nineteenth century In February 1920 during Prohibition, students again attempted unsuccessfully to form a secret society when the first meeting of the "Cognac Club, Bates' only secret society" at that time, was held.
+Bates students attempted to establish secret societies in 1881 and the issue was debated in the Bates Student in the late 19th century.
+In February 1920 during Prohibition, students again attempted unsuccessfully to form a secret society when the first meeting of the "Cognac Club, Bates' only secret society" at that time, was held.
 Select students at the college "desired more aristocratic company" similar to that of Bowdoin College and other peer schools.

 Although the egalitarian reputation held during the late 1800s and early 1900s, by World War II, some people claimed the school's reputation was often elitist like other similar schools.
 During the late 1940s, Bates earned a reputation for predominately educating white students who come from upper-middle-class to affluent backgrounds.

-Chalk text reading: "Racism is real @ Bates" on the entrance of Lane Hall.

-In the 1950s the college fenced off the campus in an attempt to "represent boundaries between Bates and Lewiston," to create a "symbolic separation between the purity of the Academia Batesina and underdeveloped city that surrounded them."
+In the 1950s the college fenced off the campus in an attempt to "represent boundaries between Bates and Lewiston."
 The New York Times detailed the atmosphere of the college in the 1960s with the following:The prestigious Bates College — named for Benjamin Bates, whose riverfront mill on Canal Street in Lewiston was once Maine’s largest employer — provided an antithesis: a leafy oasis of privilege.
 In the 1960s, it was really difficult for most Bates students to integrate in the community because most of the people spoke French and lived a hard life.The Bates Student published an article entitled "Debunking the Middle Class Myth", detailing how low income students are “the largest and least visible minorities” at the college and often feel isolated by their more wealthier peers.
 The college has come under criticism for lack of diversity and socioeconomic homogeneity.
 On April 13, 1994, students protested the Dean of Admissions Office because 90% of the student populate was white and the office made no attempt to rectify the situation.
 A Chronicle of Higher Education article quoted a student as saying "It's preposterous that a school of this elite stature should have so few minorities."